ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.9.7 (April 11th 2013) =

+* Enhancement: Add immediately show locations radius setting.
 * Enhancement: Remove unused file, reducing security liability footprint.
+* Fix: Immediately show locations once again limits it to the count noted in the settings page.
 * Fix: New installations have "headers already sent" due to the workaround for the dbDelta bug in WordPress.
 Test for index before deleting.
 * Fix: logic for attribute / admin panel settings check.
 Any attribute that has an admin panel setting and shortcode is not honoring settings.
 * Fix: Google map image rendering tweaks, fixes bad map images on poorly behaved themes and other plugins.